-- If we succeed, the new technology as a whole can be installed in future aluminium plants, and some technology elements can be implemented in existing plants to improve energy efficiency and operational stability.
+- The new technology as a whole can be installed in future aluminium plants, and some technology elements can be implemented in existing plants to improve energy efficiency and operational stability.

-- Using 60 new pots, the pilot plant will produce about 75,000 tonnes of aluminium a year.
+- Using 60 new pots, the pilot plant produces about 75,000 tonnes of aluminium a year.

-- The pilot plant will provide new jobs at Karmøy and increase total production capacity by 40 percent.
+- The pilot plant provides new jobs at Karmøy and increase total production capacity by 40 percent.

 - The technology pilot is estimated to cost NOK 4.3 billion, supported by a contribution of close to NOK 1.6 billion from Enova, a Norwegian public enterprise which supports new energy and climate-related technology.